Overview of ABIC Members’ Other Activities

 a mission from Latin American countries

-To small and medium-sized enterprises intending to expand their business with foreign companies and/or planning to branch out into overseas market, ABIC introduces human resources to help them succeed in achieving their goals.
+To small and medium-sized enterprises (SMEs) intending to expand their business with foreign companies and/or planning to branch out into overseas market, ABIC introduces human resources to help them succeed in achieving their goals.
 Selecting from registered members, ABIC introduces an expert best suited to a SME’s specific requirements, mainly on a short-term basis and sometimes on long-term contract basis.
-The lack of SME’s own personnel to handle international business is compensated by ABIC personnel with linguistic ability and global business experience.
+To compensate for the limited in-house capacity SMEs often face in handling international operations, ABIC provides personnel with linguistic ability and global business experience.
 Services rendered by ABIC members are typically as follows:

 1. Develop market or promote sales of products as a business facilitator